canright/canright-dns/README.md

-# dns-resolver
+# DNS esolver

 ## Summary:

-- Consolidated dns resolves and lookups from the node dns module.
+- Consolidated REST dns resolves and lookups from the node dns module.
 - No external dependencies (only uses node and express).
 - Built with ES6/2015 - promises, template strings, arrow functions, ...
 - Demonstrates simple CLI integrated with web server.